|The Travel & Tourism Economy Map (2017)|

 These historical Italian regions are littered with ancient Roman villas and temples, Roman amiptheatres, Christian basilicas and cathedrals, and hundreds of Venetian squares, structures and Renaissance artworks: two thousand years of Italian heritage.
 It is not difficult to understand why these spots are so popular among tourists and so jealously coveted by Croatia.

 Most of Croatia's tourist destinations outside Zagreb are located in Istria, Dalmatia and the Quarnaro.
-It comes as no surprise that six of Croatia's seven UNESCO World Heritage sites are also located in these territories, which are full of ancient Roman culture and Italian artistic heritage.
+Thus it comes as no surprise that six of Croatia's seven UNESCO World Heritage sites are also located in these territories, which are full of ancient Roman culture and Italian artistic heritage.
 Meanwhile, tourism in Slavonia (one of the historical regions of Croatia) is desperately poor and they are in the process of trying to develop a tourist industry to attract more visitors.
 However they will not be surpassing the Istrian and Dalmatian coasts any time soon.

 Croatia is a poor country; it currently ranks as the 13th poorest country in Europe by GDP per capita according to Aneki World Rankings and Records, falling even farther behind than countries such as Greece, Portugal and Latvia, and ranking only slightly higher than Belarus and Turkey.
 Croatia's economy is being propped up by tourism to historical Italian regions.
 Without tourism, Croatia would have almost no notable economy to speak of; and without these historic Italian regions, Croatia's economy would partially if not completely collapse.
 In the very least it would face a grave economic crisis, as roughly one tenth of its economy would disappear.